Meet Our Board

 Lorne Park Baptist Church

 Don Hallman represents Lorne Park Baptist Church on The Compass Board.
 His passion for reaching out to others, particularly to those who are disadvantaged & vulnerable inspired him to join the Board.
-Don is a senior policy advisor with the Ontario government, and has been active in outreach to Indigenous communities, worked with Out of the Cold ministry in Toronto, and also brings international experiences in Bolivia, and most recently in Lebanon.
-His career experience and skills, paired with his passion for community development, are an asset to The Compass Board, and his service as member of the Communications and Development Committee and Team Captain for The Compass Market.
-The Compass is important to Don because it uniquely reaches and serves the most vulnerable in South Mississauga.
-While The Compass provides food and other supplies, it also offers opportunities to assist people with their living, provide fellowship and spiritual care, as well as one-on-one assistance through intake advice, referrals and consultation with social agency representatives.
+Don is a senior policy advisor with the Ontario government, and has been active in outreach to Indigenous communities, worked with Out of the Cold ministry in Toronto, and also brings international experiences in Bolivia and Lebanon.
+His career experience and skills, paired with his passion for community development, are an asset to The Compass Board.
+The Compass is important to Don because it uniquely reaches and serves the most vulnerable in south Mississauga.
+While The Compass provides food and other supplies, it also offers opportunities to assist people with their daily living, provides fellowship and spiritual care, as well as one-on-one assistance through Client Services.
 Don is proud to be a part of The Compass, a community of people who share together, work together and help each other.
-Don hopes The Compass can develop their advocacy strategy and support initiatives that advance the goals of providing rights and needs to the vulnerable and disadvantaged, such as employment help, affordable housing, and crisis response.
-When Don and his Wife Cindy, who also serves at The Compass as leader of the ESL program, are not helping with The Compass initiatives, they enjoy spending time with their family, bike riding, kayaking, photography, travelling, and being a friend to the lonely and disadvantaged.
+When Don and his wife Cindy are not helping with The Compass initiatives, they enjoy spending time with their family, bike riding, kayaking, photography, travelling, and being a friend to the lonely and disadvantaged.

 St. Mary Star of the Sea Church